 - Diffuse in the evenings to ease anxiety and prepare for sleep.

-- Add 5 drops to cotton balls and place them near the entrances of your home to repel insects.
+- Add 5 drops to cotton balls and place them near the entrances of your home to keep out unwanted guests.